-Spanish Rice with Black Beans
+Spanish Rice and Black Beans

-- 1 medium onion, chopped
+- 1 medium onion chopped

-- 1 green or yellow pepper, stemmed, seeded and chopped
+- 1 green or yellow pepper stemmed, seeded and chopped

-- 1/2 - 1 jalapeno chile, stemmed, seeded and finely diced (add more or less to taste)
+- 1/2 - 1 jalapeno chile add more or less to taste, stemmed, seeded and finely diced

-- 2 cloves garlic, minced
+- 2 cloves garlic minced

 - 4 cups cooked brown rice

-- 1 1/2 cup diced tomatoes (fresh or canned fire-roasted, liquid reserved)
+- 1 1/2 cup diced tomatoes fresh or canned fire-roasted, liquid reserved

-- 1 1/2 cup black beans (or 1 15-ounce can), rinsed well
+- 1 1/2 cup black beans or 1 15-ounce can, rinsed well

 - 1 teaspoon ground cumin

-- 1 teaspoon ancho chili powder (or other pure, mild chili powder)
+- 1 teaspoon ancho chili powder or other pure, mild chili powder

-- 1/2 teaspoon chipotle chili powder (or more, to taste)
+- 1/2 teaspoon chipotle chili powder or more, to taste

 - 1/2 teaspoon smoked paprika